If you would prefer to search for a mentor by phone, please call us at 619-373-5476.

 Paul leads the Oceanside chapter of North County Parkinson’s Support Group and is NCPSG Board president.
 He was care partner for his wife Eva in her 21-year battle with Parkinson’s, and serves the Parkinson’s community in her honor and memory.

 He grew up in San Diego and Orange Counties, served in the US Navy Reserve, and became a firefighter/paramedic for Vista Fire, promoting to Fire Marshal, serving 26 years.
 Soon after retiring from Vista, he joined the County as they established the San Diego County Fire Authority, serving again as a Fire Marshal for another eight years.
 He retired for a second time to become fulltime care partner for Eva.

 Eva and Paul’s experience with Parkinson’s Support Groups and Parkinson’s Association of San Diego helped them anticipate challenges and discover coping skills in their Parkinson’s journey.
 “We learned so much, built wonderful friendships, and enriched our lives through those relationships.”

-Sam has been on the North County Parkinson’s Support Group Board for 9 years and serves as the leader of the La Costa support group.
+Sam is President of the North County Parkinson’s Support Group.
+He has been on that board for 9 years and serves as the leader of the La Costa support group.
 He was his wife’s care partner for their 22 year journey with Parkinson’s before she passed in 2018 from Parkinson’s Dementia.
 Sam and Ruth raised their two wonderful boys in Tucson where they both had careers in education.
 They enjoyed several years of RV trips throughout the American West and Canada.
 Sam took long motorcycle rides in the summer including one trip from Tucson to Banff, Alberta.
 They moved to Oceanside 10 years ago.
 Sam is available to mentor care partners who have dementia by email only.

 Contact Sam (please note, Sam is available as a mentor by email only):